 If Brian were to die a second time, it will correlate to "Stewie Is Enceinte"The episode in question is slated to be about Stewie being pregnant with Brian's baby.
 Assuming the baby will be a puppy, he will be Brian's replacement when his father dies (most likely in an episode afterwards).

-Brian's death, revival and they hype surrounding it was a thinly veiled cry for help from Seth Mac Farlane.As stated above, there are a few theories pointing to the possibility of Mac Farlane having some form of clinical depression.
-Particularly telling is Brian, a self-proclaimed Author Avatar who's infamously become a living example of a person's worst attributes, revealing that he's contemplated shooting himself in "Brian and Stewie."
-Said character is later brutally killed in an effort to wring the viewer for every drop of empathy they might have left for him, but the most chilling part of it is the moral from the episode where he's revived: "Never take those you love for granted, for they can be gone in a flash", which could just as easily be interpreted as "You'll all be sorry when I'm gone!"
+Brian's death, revival and they hype surrounding it was a thinly veiled cry for help from Seth Mac Farlane.As stated above, there are a few theories pointing to the possibility of Mac Farlane having some form of clinical depression as evidenced with his Author Avatar showing occasional suicidal tendencies.
+In "Life Of Brian," said character is brutally killed in an effort to wring the viewer for every drop of empathy they might have left for him, and his revival comes with the moral "Never take those you love for granted, for they can be gone in a flash", which could just as easily be interpreted as "You'll all be sorry when I'm gone!"